rattanoutdoorfurniture/rattan-outdoor-furniture/README.md

 - Abstract Product_View_Options_Type_Select logic from the Magento core.
 This should extend the core, which I could not get to work today.

 - Handle global messages.
 Standardize?
-- Create new logo image.
-The current one is visually off-center due to the (TM) mark.
-(Just generate a new one with padding on the left).
 - Setup email sending from scripts on the server (for password reset, account confirm, and a whole bunch of other stuff).
 - Fix issue where the forms (login and register) try to validate inputs on non-submit buttons. like back and continue on login/register.
 - Look into Facebook connect.
 The Connect-with-Facebook button on the login page doesn't do anything for now.
 This would be an excellent feature.
 - Product reviews (just remove the reviews section for now.)
-- Create all sub-category pages.
-These are going to be based on keyword lists
-- Create all products for all sub-category pages.
-Attach images, details, price, color, and inventory.
 - If we're making collections pages, which we should, a link to the collection page for each product should be on the product page. like "View Collection" or something.
 - Reset secure URL for checkout when going live (this obviously fails on an unseccured, local connection.)
-- Add To Cart button on the category page.
-We'll have to decide how we're gonna handle the colors for this.
-I think it may be best to redirect them to the product page, with attention on the color.
-- Shipping Methods waiting for destination address before displaying options (which should not be dependant on this).
 - Work on form validation in the checkout.
 This should not try to validate fields that the user has not yet tried to enter data into.
 - Each product will have 4 images, not 3.
 The main image should not be re-used in the thumbnail section.
 (Really weird when cycling through the photos to see the same one twice.)
 - Collections section.
 Like Products, but a top-level category that is called collections, and each collection is a sub-category of that, and all products of a collection (the site [skinny] viewable ones anyway).
 This does not have to be added to the main menu, but could be.
 It could also replace the "related" products on the category page (cause that's kind of what a category page is already), so have a "Collections" section below the lounger results, where it would list 4 collections, going to that collection page.

+- [DONE]     Add To Cart button on the category page.
+We'll have to decide how we're gonna handle the colors for this.
+I think it may be best to redirect them to the product page, with attention on the color.
+- [DONE]     Create all sub-category pages.
+These are going to be based on keyword lists
+- [DONE]     Create all products for all sub-category pages.
+Attach images, details, price, color, and inventory.
+- [DONE]     Create new logo image.
+The current one is visually off-center due to the (TM) mark.
+(Just generate a new one with padding on the left).
+- [DONE]     Shipping Methods waiting for destination address before displaying options (which should not be dependant on this).
 - [DONE]     Home Slider Functionality
 - [DONE]     Global search functionality
 - [DONE]     Global Search bug (forum suggest might be a magento 1.8 bug, look more into solutions, might be something simple).